Do

 After 8-10 days of germination, the plant should be ready to harvest.
 To harvest, cut the top 2 inches of the plant.

-Radish microgreens are one of the easiest microgreens to get growing at home in your urban garden.
+Radish microgreens are one of the easiest microgreens to get growing.
 Packed with vitamins A, B, C, E, and K, as well as calcium, iron, magnesium, phosphorus, potassium and zinc, they are a nutrient powerhouse!

 • Seed trays/containers